-The red variety comes from Italy, Synonyms are Carraresa Compatta, Duracino, Occhialina, Pignoca, Pignola di San Colombano, Pignul, Pignuola, Pignuolo, Rognosa, Schiettarola Nera and Spampignolo.
-The name derives from the elongated grape shape (pigna = pine cones).
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Aglianico.
-Pignola Valtellinese or (the white one) Pignoletto be confused.
-The late-ripening vine is prone to real mildew, It produces dark colored, fruity red wines with velvety tannins, as well as plum and aromas liquorice,
+The red grape variety comes from Italy, Synonyms are Carraresa Compatta, Duracino, Occhialina, Pignoca, Pignola di San Colombano, Pignul, Pignuola, Pignuolo, Rognosa, Schiettarola Nera and Spampignolo.
+The name is derived from the elongated grape shape (pigna = pine cone).
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Aglianico.
+Pignola Valtellinese or (the white) Pignoletto be confused.
+The late ripening vine is susceptible to real ones mildew, It produces dark-colored, fruity red wines with velvety tannins, as well as aromas of plums and liquorice,

 The variety has been in the 17th century Friuli-Venezia Giulia known.
-It was praised by Abbot Giobatta Michieli in his book "Bacchus in Friuli" and the resulting wine was praised as "excellent black wine".
-The after the phylloxera disaster Endangered species was successfully reactivated in the 1970s with offshoots of rediscovered centenary vines.
-She is in DOC wine Colli Orientali del Friuli authorized.
-The acreage in 2010 was 93 hectares with an upward trend.
+Abbot Giobatta Michieli praised it in his book "Bacchus in Friuli" and the wine made from it was praised as "excellent black wine".
+The after the phylloxera disaster Endangered variety was successfully reactivated in the 1970s with offshoots of rediscovered vines that were over a hundred years old.
+It is in DOC wine Colli Orientali del Friuli authorized.
+The acreage in 2010 was 93 hectares and the trend is rising.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012